PrathameshKGPian/AUL-AULA-CPS-SSS-Evaluation-Metrics/README.md

 | RoBERTa | 52.57 | 63.08        | 69.53    | 21.03        |
 | ALBERT  | 68.34    | 84.35        | 83.87    | 85.66        |

+You can achieve the above results by entering the following code in the terminal:

+python evaluate.py --data cp --output data\cp_output.txt --model bert --method aul

+where,
+      model parameter can be changed into bert, roberta or albert & method parameter can be changed to aul, aula, cps or sss